 The Congress Plaza, where we begin our 1893 World’s Fair Tour, is reputedly Chicago’s most haunted historic building.
 Originally built in 1893 as an annex to the Auditorium Hotel across the street, it has hosted countless visitors ever since.
 According to the legends some guests never left. <insert spooky noises here>

 The Congress Plaza is the location for a bevy of sightings and stories according to Adam Selzer, who is the de facto encyclopedia on Chicago hauntings.
-Among the most common spooky encounters are sightings of a young boy’s ghost on the 12th floor of the north tower, often connected to a horrible incident where a distraught mother threw her boys from a hotel window.
+A young boy’s ghost is frequently spotted on the 12th floor of the north tower.
+That specter is connected to a horrible incident where a distraught mother threw her boys from a hotel window.
 Selzer reports that some employees avoid that floor if they can help it.
-Personally, I am taken with the supposed haunting of the gorgeous Florentine Room.
+Personally, I love the supposed haunting of the gorgeous Florentine Room.
 Guests and employees report strange noises, pianos playing themselves, etc. Plus, the room just looks haunted, right?

 #2.
 Marshall Field’s 8th Floor